sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/lookup.md

 :::note Other Considerations

-- If the input does not match any key value within the table and no default value is provided, the transform returns null.
+- If the input does not match any key value within the table and no default value is provided, the transform will return an error.

 :::